dpc10ster/RJafrocBook/docs/85-standalone-cad.md

 In my opinion standalone performance is the most direct measure of CAD performance.
 Lack of clear-cut methodology to assess standalone CAD performance may have limited past CAD research.
 The current work hopoefully removes that impediment.
 Going forward, assessment of standalone performance of CAD vs. expert radiologists is strongly encouraged.

-## Appendix {#standalone-cad-radiologists-appendix}

-Assuming `RJafroc` has been installed, the following commands yield the results in Tables 2 and 3.
-Note that `R` is case sensitive.

-{Table 4 goes here}

 ## References {#standalone-cad-radiologists-references}